 U.S. News & World ranks UCF among the nation’s top 20 most innovative universities.
 Kiplinger’s magazine and Forbes rank UCF among the nation’s best education values.

-To learn about UCF’s campuses, more than 200 academic programs, 13 colleges, diverse student population, nearly $200 million in research grants and more, see UCF Facts.
+Learn about UCF’s campuses, more than 220 academic programs, 13 colleges, diverse student population, nearly $200 million in research grants and more at UCF’s Get to Know Us page.

 About the College of Community Innovation and Education